hexijin/scientific-data-analysis/index.md

 ### Optional

 * Both Pasha and Grus include adequate introductions to Python features as they use them, but you may want a more systematic introduction to use as a reference.
-An excellent one is David Beazley, *Python Distilled.* It is actually a distillation and update of his time-tested *Python: Essential Reference,* which was becoming overly-long as the Python language feature set kept growing.
+An excellent one is David Beazley, *Python Distilled.* It is actually a distillation and update of his time-tested *Python: Essential Reference,* which was growing overly-long as the Python language feature set kept growing.

 ## Actual Daily Schedules (Kept Retrospectively)